July 3, 2026

 Explore this topicOpen ChatGPT

-Many business owners assume ACH and direct deposit are two separate payment methods.
-In reality, direct deposit is one type of ACH transaction—and understanding the difference can help you choose the right method for payroll, vendor payments, and other transfers.
+ACH and direct deposit aren't the same thing, but they're closely related.
+Direct deposit is a specific type of ACH transaction, not a separate payment system.
+Understanding the difference helps you choose the right method for payroll, vendor payments, and recurring transfers.

 Key takeaways